joshnuss/git-cms/README.md

 - Reading content is done via an `http` API.
 Works for SSG, SSR & SPA sites.
 - Changes are broadcasted through a `WebSocket` interface.
 That means even SSG sites can react to content changes.
 - Editing uses a standard git-based workflow of PRs, reviews, approvals and merging.
-- Content is stored a standard git repo, no vendor lock-in with proprietary data formats.
+- Content is stored in a git repo, so no vendor lock-in with proprietary data formats.

 ## License